AmulyaMurahari/Gift-Recommendations-with-RAG/README.md

 Ensures recommendations are relevant to the context and user preferences.

-## Set-up Instructions:
-### Step 1: Create a Virtual Environment
-1. Open your terminal or command prompt.
-2. Run the following command to create a virtual environment named gift: python -m venv gift

-This will create a directory named 'gift' containing your virtual environment.

-### Step 2: Download the files from GitHub and Copy All Files from the Zip
-1. Download all the required files or clone the project from the github repo.
-2. Extract the contents of your zip file.
-3. Copy all the extracted files into the 'gift' directory.

-### Step 3: Navigate to the 'gift' Directory
-1. Change your current directory to the newly created 'gift' virtual environment by running: cd gift

-### Step 4: Activate the Virtual Environment
-1. Activate the virtual environment with the appropriate command for your operating system:

-   **macOS/Linux:** source bin/activate

-   **Windows:** .\Scripts\activate

-   After activation, your terminal prompt should reflect that the virtual environment is active, usually by displaying '(gift)' at the start of the prompt.

-### Step 5: Install Required Packages
-1. Install all necessary Python packages listed in the 'requirements.txt' file by running: pip install -r requirements.txt

-### Step 6: Run the React Application
-1. Navigate to your React project directory (if it's not already in the 'gift' directory, move it there).
-2. Install the required Node.js packages by running: npm install
-3. Start the React application using: npm start

-The React application should now be running, and you can view it in your browser at 'http://localhost:3000'.

 ## Data Sources
 - **Kaggle Dataset**: Utilizes a comprehensive dataset from Kaggle featuring gift items with associated metadata.